 Good bow division requires quite a lot of thought and forward planning: this is an intellectual skill.
 At the other extreme from bow division skill is bow technique.
 With a wonderful bow technique (and a great bow and instrument will also help), it is possible to play very well in spite of bad bow division planning, by using compensations of speed, bow pressure and point of contact.
 We need to develop both skills: how to choose the best bowings ……. but also how to play the worst bowings!.
 Bow division for our right hand is like ecology for planet earth: it is a huge, vital, all-encompassing subject that affects and is affected by everything.
 For this reason, references to it will be found on almost all the pages dedicated to our bow technique.

-BOW DIVISION IN ASYMMETRICAL FIGURES
+BOW DIVISION AND BOW DIRECTIONS IN UNBALANCED FIGURES